rduplain/qwerty.sh/README.md

 Contact: community@qwerty.sh

-Status: Beta, with a clear path toward a fully production-ready v1.0 release.
+Status: Stable, with a clear path toward a fully production-ready v1.0 release.
-Production-ready, in part, means highly available hosting.
+"Fully production-ready" means highly available hosting.
 Alternative hosting of qwerty.sh is provided by GitHub [through its "raw" file hosting][raw]; use a version tag by changing [`master`][raw] in the URL to a version tag, e.g. [`v0.4.7`][raw v].